Some weighted fourth-order Hardy-Henon equations: Introduction

 form a branch of solutions to (\ref{Pwh}) bifurcating from $U_{1,-2}$. \end{remark}

-From Theorem \ref{thmpwhl}, we know that $U_{1,\alpha}$ is non-degenerate when $\alpha$ is not even.
+From Theorem \ref{thmpwhl}, we know that $U_{1,\alpha}$ is non-degenerate when $\alpha$ is not a negative even integer.
 By this result, we can consider several simple applications of Theorem \ref{thmpwhl}.
-The first thing we care about is the reminder term of (CKN) inequality (\ref{Pi}) in radial space $D^{2,2}_{\alpha,rad}(\mathbb{R}^N)$, in sprite of \cite{BrE85}.
+Enlightened by Brezis and Lieb \cite{BrE85}, the first thing we care about is the remainder term of (CKN) inequality (\ref{Pi}) in radial space $D^{2,2}_{\alpha,rad}(\mathbb{R}^N)$.
 The Sobolev inequality states that there exists constant $\mathcal{S}$ depending only on $N$ and $s$ such that

 where $0<s<N/2$ and $D_0^{s,2}(\mathbb{R}^N)$ is the space of all tempered distributions $u$ such that